Follow-Up Tests

 Since ISA is calculated separately for each species, the data can also be summarized separately for each species - for example, there is no need to keep track of which plot each species occurred in.
 This is particularly useful for the simplified ISA, which only requires three values as noted above.

 If the relevant data are reported in the literature, they can be used to assess the generality of indicator species using independent datasets.
-Furthermore, since ISAs are conducted independently for each species, studies can be drawn from across the distributional range of each species (Bakker 2008).
+Furthermore, since ISAs are conducted independently for each species, studies of commonly studied factors can be drawn from across the distributional range of each species (Bakker 2008).

 Species Combinations